 Eligible Whistleblowers may make a disclosure to any of the people mentioned in section 5.1 at any time.
 However, Eligible Recipients should determine whether the location and time are appropriate for the disclosure comfortably and for ensuring the discloser is protected.
-If an Eligible Whistleblower wishes to make a disclosure (or talk to someone about whether or not they should make a disclosure), the Group encourages them to discuss the matter privately with one of the following recipients who are all authorised by the Company to receive Protected Disclosures under the Australian Laws relating to any Group Member:
+If an Eligible whether or not they should make a disclosure), the Group encourages them to discuss the matter privately with one of the following recipients who are all authorised by the Company to receive Protected Disclosures under the Australian Laws relating to any Group Member: